AliNisarAhmed/my-notes/books/Networks/networks.md

 the entire packet before it can begin to transmit the first bit of the packet onto the outbound link

-Let’s now consider the general case of sending one packet from source to des- tination over a path consisting of N links each of rate R (thus, there are N-1 routers between source and destination).
+Let’s now consider the general case of sending one packet from source to destination over a path consisting of N links each of rate R (thus, there are N-1 routers between source and destination).
 Applying the same logic as above, we see that the end-to-end delay is: delay = N \* L / R